 - The balance of the instruments is comparable to other tracks in the same genre.

 - The high and low frequencies are comparable to other tracks in the same genre.

 - You’ve listened to your final mix in deferent environments (Studio monitors, car speakers, sound dock, earbuds, headphones, iPhone speaker… the more the better)

 As a mastering engineer, I consistently saw that a lot of music producers struggled to get a great final mix that ticked all the technical boxes.
-I teamed up with plugin developer 29 Palms to provide a solution to relieve their pain.
-We created LEVELS to empower producers to get a great final mix in their home studio.
+So the team here at Mastering The Mix created LEVELS to empower producers to get a great final mix in their home studio.
 It comes with a 15 day trial and a free mixing eBook.
 Check it out here.

 Creating Stems For Mastering